ahmad-musleh/kibbo/README.md

 ## Timestamps

 Timestamps can be included in the logs.
-Just add `- INCLUDE_TIMESTAMPS=TRUE` to the following:
+Just add `- kibbo.config.log_file_include_timestamps=true` to the following:

 ```yaml
 version: "3"